HANNAH’S PROMISE INTERNATIONAL AID

 such a large role in your life’s work and make plans to do more and better in

 the New Year.
-The Lunar New Year is today, January 28, and for those of us
+The Lunar New Year, nature's new beginning, is January 25, 2020, and for those of us

-who live in Asia, slowly but surely we adapt the local ways including the
+who have migrated to Asia, slowly but surely we adapt the local ways including the

 local calendar.
-Lunar New Year, or Tet, is such a gigantic celebration here
+Lunar New Year, or Tet, is such a gigantic event here

-in Vietnam, it is impossible to ignore.
+in Vietnam, it is impossible to ignore and wonderful to embrace.
 The Lunar New Year stops

 everything here for a week or even 2 and impacts every activity in the